Riley-livingston/Tensorflow-Airbnb-Project/README.md

   - Business task here

   - KEY METRICS
-    - The percent of varaince that can be explained by our model or how well our model fits the data on the test set (R²) or, Explained Variance Score
+    - The percent of variance that can be explained by our model or how well our model fits the data on the test set (R²) or, Explained Variance Score
     - Root mean squared error (RMSE) * We want to penalize large errors when predicting price per night so RMSE is chosen over the mean absolute error (MAE) *

     -